Aref-Akminasi/tutorial-form-validation/README.md

-# Tutorial Form Validation
+# Frontendmentor Results Summary Component

-This is a tutorial project of a form validation with regular expressions.
+This is the frontend mentor design challenge of a summary component.

 ## Overview